-Pay-Per-Click (PPC) is without exception, the single fastest way to get directly in front of consumers who are looking for your products and services.
-However it’s not without limitations and risks.
+Pay-Per-Click (PPC) is without exception, the single fastest way to get directly in front of prospective parents who are looking for your school.
+However, it’s not without limitations and risks.

 Assuming that budget is an issue (and it’s always an issue) you need to bid smart.
 You need to pony up with enough budget, and you’ve got to have realistic exceptions.
 With Googles latest move of removing the entire right side of the paid search listings (the sidebar) you need to bid enough to show up in the top 4 search results.
 Otherwise you get banished to the dungeon…the bottom of the search page where advertisements go to die.

-So how do you parley a finite budget into a profitable PPC campaign?
-Here’s a hint; you have to compromise.
-Yep, sorry to break it to you but you have two choices; go wide…or go deep.
+So how do you parlay a finite budget into a profitable PPC campaign?
+Here’s a hint -you have to compromise.
+Yep, sorry to break it to you but you have two choices: go wide…or go deep.

-Pay-Per-Click, is just what it sounds like.
+Pay-Per-Click is just what it sounds like.
 You pay every time someone clicks on your search ad on Google, and goes to your website.
 Understand that PPC is a competitive, real time market bid system.
-You are actually competing with other companies that sell the same products and services as you for that precious real estate on the Google search results page.
+You are actually competing with other schools for that precious real estate on the Google search results page.

 The more keywords you are bidding on, or the larger the geographic area (more competitors), the larger the budget that you need to be competitive.
 You’re going to get a finite amount of clicks before eventually depleting your budget.